cloudpanel-io/docs/v2/docs/guides/best-practices/security.md

 Enable [Two-Factor Authentication](../../../frontend-area/account/#two-factor-authentication) for your users, providing a second layer of security in case a user is using a weak password or the password is stolen.

+### Constant Updates

+Software may have security vulnerabilities, therefore is important to constantly [Update CloudPanel](../../../update).

 ## Site Security

 ## Server Security